 The atmosphere.
-Even though everyone is hard at work, it doesn’t necessarily feel like you’re working and that’s what you want from a job, isn’t it?
+Even though everyone is hard at work, it doesn’t necessarily feel like you’re working.
+That’s what you want from a job, isn’t it?

 STOP!
 Collaborate and listen.
 Collaboration creates the opportunity for everyone to gel and share ideas, which is a huge part of growing a concept or a project.

-My only pre-requisite for success is not failing, so you can never really be certain how your first week is going to go until you’re not fired.
+My only prerequisite for success is not failing.
+You can never really be certain how your first week is going to go until you’re not fired.
 I’m still surprised that I landed such an engaging and fun job and that it’s not some kind of Punk’d joke.
-At University you’re meant to come to terms with fact that you probably won’t get a job, so I am glad that I’ve ever-so-slightly beat the system.
+At university you’re meant to come to terms with fact that you probably won’t get a job.
+I am glad that I’ve ever-so-slightly beat the system.

-It wasn’t until I made it through my inductions with each department and finally got stuck in that I felt some of these worries alleviated.
-Fully getting to grips with PowerPoint on a professional level and expanding my existing skills with Adobe software reminds me that this is a fluid role which gives me the opportunity to learn and grow.
+It wasn’t until I made it through my inductions with each department and finally got stuck in that I felt some of these worries alleviate.
+Fully getting to grips with PowerPoint on a professional level and expanding my existing skills with Adobe software reminds me that this is a fluid role that gives me the opportunity to learn and grow.

 Having spent time with each team, I have been given the chance to understand every element and facet of the company and see how I fit into the bigger picture.
 It’s been a good week and I’ve tried to cram as much as possible into my head so I’ll be better equipped for the weeks to come.

-What’s great is Outlook’s dedication to providing the best solutions and services for their clients and it’s what makes it such an engrossing place to work.
+What’s great is Outlook’s dedication to providing the best solutions and services for their clients.
+That’s what makes it such an engrossing place to work.
 This is mirrored by their dedication to their staff.
-I feel like I’ve joined such an integrated team that all share a similar passions and goals within’ the company.
+I feel like I’ve joined such an integrated team that all share a similar passions and goals within the company.

-I’m looking forward to bringing my own set of passions and goals to Outlook and helping across the company wherever I can.
+I’m looking forward to bringing my own set of passions to Outlook and helping across the company wherever I can.
 It’s an exciting opportunity that I’m grateful to have been given.